footballhead/footballhead-kb/source/programming/monorepo.rst

 - It supports targets via ``cmake --build <build_dir> --target <target>``... however, most people are taught to run ``cmake --build <build_dir>`` which compiles the ``all`` target which includes everything.
 You need to manually annotate things with ``EXCLUDE_FROM_ALL``.
 - Each target architecture is a separate cmake invocation and separate build dir.
 This means that, for example, your target artifacts can't depend on host build tools (without a lot of work...)
+- CMake parses all build files during configure.
+This is typically where people fetch their dependencies.
+However, since you're not building the ``all`` target, this code should ideally by deferred until the target is build (otherwise, cmake configure will take a long time and will likely fail because you're missing something that's unrelated to the target you want to build).
+CMake doesn't have a good way to specify this.

 Importing into git (via subtrees)
 ---------------------------------